liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 In order to facilitate the Server requesting attestation of specific types claims or properties, we define a new registry of ACME Claims Hints.
 In order to preserve flexibility, the Claim Hints are intended to be generic in nature, allowing for the client to reply with any type of attestation evidence or attestation result that contains the requested information.
 As such, these values are not intended to map one-to-one with any specific remote attestation evidence or attestation result format, but instead they are to serve as a hint to the ACME Client about what type of attestation it needs to collect from the device.
 Ultimately, the CA's certificate policies will be the authority on what evidence or attestation results it will accept.

- The Claim Hints are intended to be generic in nature, allowing for the client to reply with any type of attestation evidence or attestation result that contains the requested information.

 See {{iana-claimshints}} for the initial contents of this new registry.

 # Example use case -- enterprise access